alexein777/neural-style-transfer/README.md

 ## Training info

 Most generated images used content image as initial generated image (`noise_ratio=0`).
-All generated images used `\alpha=1e5`, while \beta varied from `1e2` to `1e5`.
+All generated images used `$\alpha$=1e5`, while `$\beta$` varied from `1e2` to `1e5`.
 Number of iterations used for all generated images is `1000` (results could probably be a bit better with more iterations, but it takes about ~30min for 1000 iterations on my machine).

 ## Important notes

 Model used for image generation is VGG-19.
 However, model isn't pushed to repo due to size, so function `load_vgg_model()` won't work.
 Model can be downloaded [here](https://www.kaggle.com/keras/vgg19) and has to be put in `models/imagenet-vgg-19.mat`, or simply change `load_vgg_model()` function to load model from your local machine.

 Code is written using TensorFlow v1.0 and carries some "ugliness" with it.
 I will migrate to TensorFlow v2.0 or PyTorch as soon as possible.

+## Acknowledgements

-Meanwhile, check out some other cool repos on Neural Style Transfer, like https://github.com/gordicaleksa/pytorch-neural-style-transfer (hyperparameter values used in this repo are inspired by Aleksa Gordić's work).
+Check out some other cool repos on Neural Style Transfer, like https://github.com/gordicaleksa/pytorch-neural-style-transfer (hyperparameter values used in this repo are inspired by Aleksa Gordić's work).